ProfitWaveTradingCo/Trading_Pal-main/Trading_Pal-main/README.md

 ## Contributing

 Contributions to Trading Pal are welcome!
-Please see the [Contributing Guide](Trading_Pal/link-to-contributing-guide.md) for more information.
+Please see the [Trading_Pal-main\link-to-contributing-guide.md](contributing-guide) for more information.

 ## Security